Oxford and Cambridge Engineering Interviews

 You will almost certainly be asked something you cannot immediately answer.
 This is intentional.
 Tutors want to see whether you freeze or whether you engage — whether you can break a hard problem into smaller parts, make reasonable assumptions, and think out loud in a productive way.

 Your admissions test result shapes how interviewers approach your session.
-For Oxford, the Physics Admissions Test (PAT) covers mathematics and physics at A-level and beyond.
-A strong PAT score signals mathematical fluency and may lead interviewers to probe more deeply into analytical reasoning.
-A weaker score may mean the interview is used to understand whether the test result reflects a bad day or a genuine gap.
+Both Oxford and Cambridge Engineering applicants now sit the Engineering and Science Admissions Test (ESAT).
+Oxford replaced the PAT with the ESAT from 2026/2027 entry.
+The ESAT covers mathematics and physics through multiple-choice questions and is sat before interview.
+A strong ESAT score signals mathematical fluency and may lead interviewers to probe more deeply into analytical reasoning.

 The most effective preparation combines three things: deepening your conceptual understanding, practising spoken problem-solving, and building the habit of intellectual curiosity.